Women's Contact Officer

 The SSTUWA recognises there are issues in workplaces and around the matter of work-life balance which have a particular focus for our female members.

-Colleen Mack, has been appointed to the role of Field Officer (Women, Equity and Equal Opportunity), at the SSTUWA.
+Colleen Mack is the Field Officer (Women, Equity and Equal Opportunity), at the SSTUWA.

 Stay informed on outcomes that affect you by checking your details are up-to-date here.